-25 15 U.S.C.
+26 15 U.S.C.
 78f(b)(8).

-The Exchange does not believe that other market participants at the Exchange would be placed at a relative disadvantage by the proposed change to continue to waive the cap of 1,000 contracts per leg for cPRIME Agency Order rebates for all tiers under the PCRP until March 31, 2021.
-The proposed change is designed to attract additional order flow to the Exchange.
-The Exchange believes that this proposal will continue to encourage Members to submit Priority Customer cPRIME Agency Orders, which will increase liquidity and benefit all market participants by providing more trading opportunities and tighter spreads.
+Customer cPRIME Agency Orders, which will increase liquidity and benefit all market participants by providing more trading opportunities and tighter spreads.
 Accordingly, the Exchange believes that the proposed change will not impose any burden on competition not necessary or appropriate in furtherance of the purposes of the Act because it will continue to encourage order flow, which provides greater volume and liquidity, benefiting all market participants by providing more trading opportunities and tighter spreads.

 The Exchange operates in a highly competitive market in which market participants can readily favor competing venues if they deem fee levels at a particular venue to be excessive.
 There are currently 16 registered options exchanges competing for order flow.
-Based on publicly-available information, and excluding index-based options, as of December 14, 2020, no single exchange has more than approximately 14% of the market share of executed volume of multiply-listed equity options trades for the month of December 2020.
-Therefore, no exchange possesses significant pricing power in the execution of multiply-listed equity options order flow.
-More specifically, for the month of November 2020, the Exchange had a total market share of 3.90% of all equity options volume.
-The execution of all equity options volume.
+Based on publicly-available information, and excluding index-based options, no single exchange has more than 15% of the market share of executed volume of multiply-listed equity options trades for the month of February 2021.27 Therefore, no exchange possesses significant pricing power in the execution of multiply-listed equity options order flow.
+More specifically, for the month of February 2021, the Exchange had a total market share of 4.04% of all equity options volume.28